Wondery

-Wondery is an American podcast network and publisher of podcasts including American History Tellers, Dr. Death and The Shrink Next Door.
+Wondery is an American podcast network and publisher of podcasts including American History Tellers, Dr. Death, Business Wars and The Shrink Next Door.
 Wondery was founded in 2016 by entrepreneur and media executive Hernan Lopez.
 The company was launched with backing from 20th Century Fox (now 20th Century Studios).
 In late 2020, it was announced that Wondery had been purchased by Amazon Music.

 Several of Wondery's podcasts have been adapted for television, including Dirty John.
 Wondery has two premium subscription options, Wondery+ and Wondery+ Kids.

 History

 Founding

 Wondery was launched in 2016 by Hernan Lopez, the exiting Fox International Channels CEO with backing from what was then called 20th Century Fox.
 The stated goal of the network is to curate and create audio shows with a focus on mobile users and audio-on-demand.
 The company teamed up with ART19 on distribution infrastructure and cross podcast dynamic insertion of ads.
 Lopez was joined by Jeffrey Glaser, previously head of current programming at 20th Century Fox Television, where he oversaw series including 24, American Dad!, Arrested Development, Bones, Empire, Family Guy, Glee, How I Met Your Mother, Modern Family and The X-Files.
 Glaser was appointed president of content.